 The library invites parents and guardians to bring their children to this fun and educational story time program that incorporates Spanish words and phrases followed by a craft project.
 Story time has many benefits including helping children build early literacy skills as well as a stronger bond between parent/guardian when they actively read together.
 Visit the Calendar of Events for dates and times.

 Home school parents and guardians are invited to bring their children from Kindergarten through fifth grade to the library to participate in this educational program provided by an Adult Volunteer Spanish teacher.
-This class will meet in the library every Monday morning from 10:30 AM to 11:30 AM.
-Registration is required as space is limited.
-Please visit the City Calendar and sign-up on the date of the event or contact the library at 512-759-4008 to register.
-(NOTE: Childcare is not provided.) *The 2018-2019 Homeschool Kidz Basic Spanish Class is full.
+This class will meet in the library every Monday morning from 10:30 AM to 11:30 AM for Beginners and 11:30 AM-12:30 PM for Advanced Beginning.
+Registration for the Beginning Class is required as space is limited.
+Advanced Beginning Class is for students who have completed the Beginning class.
+Please visit the City Calendar and sign-up on the registration date of the event or contact the library at 512-759-4008 to register.
+(NOTE: Childcare is not provided.) *The 2019-2020 Homeschool Kidz Advanced Beginning Basic Spanish Class is full.

 Bring the kids to play with hundreds of LEGOs, family board games, and coloring books for ALL ages!